Exhibition Talk: Jack Flam and Judith Stein

 Monday, October 23

-Jack Flam, President and CEO of the Dedalus Foundation, and Judith Stein, author of the cultural biography, Eye of the Sixties, Richard Bellamy and the Transformation of Modern Art, will discuss Donald Judd and Yayoi Kusama within the context of the artists shown at Green Gallery between 1960 and 1965.
+A conversation with Jack Flam, President and CEO of the Dedalus Foundation, and Judith Stein, author of the cultural biography, Eye of the Sixties, Richard Bellamy and the Transformation of Modern Art.
+The two discuss Donald Judd and Yayoi Kusama within the context of the artists shown at Green Gallery between 1960 and 1965.
 Founded and operated by Richard Bellamy at 15 West 57th Street, the gallery was important for Judd, Kusama, and many of their contemporaries.
 While Bellamy exhibited work by both artists, Judd’s first introduction to the space was as an art critic, in which he reviewed shows in the space beginning in 1960.

 Jack Flam is President and CEO of the Dedalus Foundation, and Distinguished Professor Emeritus of Art and Art History at Brooklyn College and The Graduate Center, City University of New York.
 Dr. Flam is the author of numerous books, catalogues, and articles on various aspects of nineteenth and twentieth-century art, and on African art, and is most recently co-author of the catalogue raisonné of Robert Motherwell’s paintings and collages and of Robert Motherwell: 100 Years.
 He is the recipient of numerous awards and honors and is the series editor of The Documents of Twentieth Century Art, published by the University of California Press, as well as an advisory board member of Source: Notes in the History of Art.
 He has served on the board of directors of the United States section of the International Association of Art Critics and was for several years the art critic of the Wall Street Journal.
 His articles and reviews have appeared in numerous journals, including Apollo, Art Bulletin, Artforum, Art in America, Art Journal, ArtNews, American Heritage, Connaissance des Arts, Connoisseur, and The New York Review of Books.